servicecatalog/oscm-helm/README.md

 - Kubernetes cluster with 2 nodes type "n1-standard-2" (2CPU, 7.5GB) in Google Container Engine
 - Gmail account for OSCM mail notification with less secure sign-in (or other mailserver solution)

+Set correct target cluster from client using commands shown in GCP.
+To get commands use "connect" button on your cluster in Container Engine/Container clusters.
 Assuming that kube configuration has the target cluster in the current context, execute the following installation steps in the given order:

 ### Install Helm

 Helm has two parts: a client (`helm`) and a server (`tiller`).
 Tiller runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.
 Download the binaries for your system [here](https://github.com/kubernetes/helm/releases).
 The command `helm init` will install the `tiller` server in your cluster.
+Once you have the client installed, upgrade Tiller with `helm init --upgrade`.

 ### Install Rudder